jswoboda/ISRSpectrum/README.md

 The code has been written to be able to produce a spectrum with an arbitrary number of ion species with an arbitrary collsion frequency and magnetic aspect angle.
 The only issue is that I will now promise that the code will run quickly at magnetic aspect angles <1 degree perp to B.

 ## Requirements
+Standard python package requirements such as scipy and matplotlib are stated specifially in requirements.txt.
+The package [isrutilities](https://github.com/jswoboda/PythonISRUtilities) also needs to be installed before hand.
 ## Installation

 	 git clone https://github.com/jswoboda/ISRSpectrum.git